 DYSLEXIA RESOURCE GUIDE

 In January of 2016, the Arkansas Department of Education created a Dyslexia Resource Guide to provide guidance for districts, schools, and teachers seeking to effectively meet Arkansas requirements for Dyslexia screening and intervention.
 In addition to Dyslexia specifics, it also outlines the relationship of Dyslexia Intervention to RTI, and how this combination meets IDEA (the federal Individuals with Disabilities Education Act).
-The Jasper School District maintains full compliance with all provisions of this Guide.
+The Deer/Mt.
+Judea School District maintains full compliance with all provisions of this Guide.